What is a Universal Inbox?

 - Manage notification preferences per app

-Create a notification feed that shows messages from all subscribed apps:
+Create a notification inbox that shows messages from all subscribed apps:- Use

 /v2/history

-to fetch the unified message stream - Display app branding/icons to show message sources
+to fetch a unified message stream - Display app branding/icons to show message sources

 - Implement filtering options (by app, by type, etc.)